Intro: Chronicles of Mark Johnson

 “No. You can treble any offer made, but I am not interested.
 Never was, never will be.
 Those that chose that lifestyle can keep it.
 I am doing what I like now.
 I stuck with that false crowd for four or five years when I got started.
 Every night I ached to take real pictures – stories that would do my art justice.”

 “No, you have that right.
-I would rather struggle selling a few stories and being true to who I am, than clicking for magazines, just to show how pretty a lady is.
+I would rather struggle to sell a few stories and being true to who I am, than clicking for magazines, just to show how pretty a lady is.
 If she is that pretty, then let it shine through.
-So many of them just love themselves and I cannot abide their shallow lives.
+So many of them just love themselves and I cannot abide by their shallow lives.
 Out here in the wind and rain, watching the birds and animals, that is what I am all about, Phil.
 If you get an interesting story for me, please let me know.
 As for any offers for celebrity shoots, feed them the BS you feel is right.”

 “OK Mark.
 Got the message.
 Can you tell me something?”